Lumsky/lumsky/README.md

 😊 I’m looking for help with open source projects, hackathons, and opportunities.
 💼 Job interests: DevOps, Cloud DevOps.
 AWS Cloud.
 📫 You can view my resume and contact me by emailing lumibabs1@gmail.com.

+Thanks for reacing, and I look forward to connecting with you!